 The removal of casting operations greatly reduced the total volume of water that ultimately diluted the concentrated oily wastewater from engine manufacturing operations.
 The standard treatment of the oily wastewater from engine manufacturing was oil skimming, coagulation, flocculation and floating.
 This physical / chemical treatment did provide some level of reduction of oil and grease levels, but without the greater volume of water from casting operations would not adequately meet POTW standards.

-Amongst Ford Engineering, IFM and membrane manufacturers, it was determined that engine manufacturing wastewater under proper conditions, be filtered with ultrafiltration membrane technology.
+Amongst a major automotive maker's Engineering, IFM and membrane manufacturers, it was determined that engine manufacturing wastewater under proper conditions, be filtered with ultrafiltration membrane technology.

 The water soluble oils used for lubrication of machining, grinding and cutting associated with engine manufacturing, if maintained in an emulsion will be retained by ultrafiltration membranes.
 The emulsion is essentially dewatered through this technology, concentrating oils to a marketable concentration and producing high quality effluent acceptable to the POTW.